Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Introduction

-MPM, initially applied in the context of ERT for elliptic problems, was later extended to parabolic partial differential equations (PDEs) governing Magnetic Induction testing in both small skin-depth \cite{tamburrino2010recent} and large skin-depth regimes \cite{tamburrino2006fast}, with experimental validations in \cite{tamburrino2012nonite}.
-The extension of MPM to hyperbolic PDEs, governing wave propagation inverse scattering problems, provided upper and lower bounds for unknown objects under the constraint of a finite number of measurements (limited aperture data) \cite{tamburrino2002new}.
-In \cite{harrach2013monotonicity}, it was established that MPM yields the exact shape of anomalies in the ideal scenario of an infinite number of measurements (full aperture data), assuming each connected component of the anomalies is contractible.
+MPM, initially applied in the context of ERT for elliptic problems, was later extended to parabolic partial differential equations (PDEs) governing Magnetic Induction Tomography in both the small skin-depth regime \cite{tamburrino2010recent} and the large skin-depth regime \cite{tamburrino2006fast}, with experimental validations in \cite{tamburrino2012nonite}.
+The extension of MPM to hyperbolic PDEs, which governs inverse wave propagation scattering problems, provided upper and lower bounds for unknown objects under the constraint of a finite number of measurements (limited aperture data) \cite{tamburrino2002new}.
+In \cite{harrach2013monotonicity}, it was established that MPM yields the exact shape of anomalies in the ideal scenario of an infinite number of measurements (full aperture data), assuming that each connected component of the anomalies is contractible.

 MPM remains an active research topic, showing promise in various applications.
 Garde et al. \cite{Garde2017} formulated a monotonicity-based shape reconstruction scheme, incorporating regularization against noise and modeling error.
 Two reconstruction algorithms were proposed and validated using numerical examples with simulated complete electrode model (CEM) data and experimental measurements.
-In the medical imaging domain, a novel bimodal imaging technique combining breast microwave radar (BMR) and electrical impedance tomography (EIT) methods was presented \cite{tapia2010impedance, tapia2011bimodal}.
-This technique used a priori information from BMR images to estimate the location of dense breast regions and employed the monotonicity of the impedance matrix to reconstruct tissue distribution in the breast region.
+In the medical imaging domain, a novel bimodal imaging technique was presented combining breast microwave radar (BMR) and electrical impedance tomography (EIT) methods \cite{tapia2010impedance, tapia2011bimodal}.
+This technique used a priori information from BMR images to estimate the location of dense breast regions and employed the monotonicity of the impedance matrix to reconstruct the tissue distribution in the breast region.